Sports Injury · 踵

 Why acupuncture works here

-Three layers at once, local, segmental, and central, chosen for what your body is asking for.
+We work at three levels at once, local, segmental, and central, matched to what your body needs on the day.

 Releases the source